alevar/tiebrush/README.rst

 samples, painting a comprehensive "background" picture of read alignments with their counts across many samples.

-  tiebrush  [-h] -o OUTPUT [-L] [-P] [-E] [-S] [-M] [-N max_NH_value] [-Q min_mapping_quality] [-F FLAGS] ...
+  tiebrush  [-h] -o OUTPUT [-L|-P|-E] [-S] [-M] [-N max_NH_value] [-Q min_mapping_quality] [-F FLAGS] ...

-  Input Arguments
+  Input arguments

   ...
-Input can be provided as a space-delimited list of filenames or as a text file containing a list of filenames one per each line
+Input can be provided as a space-delimited list of filenames or as a text file containing a list of filenames, one per each line

-  Non-Optional Arguments:
+  Required arguments:

   -o        File for BAM output

-  Optional Arguments:
+  Optional arguments:

-  -h, --help		Show this help message and exit
-  -L, --full        If enabled, only reads with the same CIGAR and MD strings will be grouped and collapsed.
+  -h, --help        Show this help message and exit --version         Show the program version end exit -L, --full        If enabled, only reads with the same CIGAR and MD strings will be grouped and collapsed.
 By default, TieBrush will consider the CIGAR string only when grouping reads
   -P, --clip        If enabled, reads will be grouped by clipped CIGAR string.
 In this mode 5S10M5S and 3S10M3S CIGAR strings will be grouped if the coordinates of the matching substring (10M) are the same between reads
   -E, --exon        If enabled, reads will be grouped if their exon boundaries are the same.
 This option discards any structural variants contained in mapped substrings of the read and only considers start and end coordinates of each non-splicing segment of the CIGAR string
   -S, --keep-supp   If enabled, supplementary alignments will be included in the collapsed groups of reads.
 By default, TieBrush removes any mappings not listed as primary (0x100).
 Note, that if enabled, each supplementary mapping will count as a separate read
   -M, --keep-unmap  If enabled, unmapped reads will be retained (uncollapsed) in the output.
 By default, TieBrush removes any unmapped reads
   -N                Maximum NH score (if available) to include.
   -Q                Minimum mapping quality to include.
   -F                Bits in SAM flag to use in read comparison.
 Only reads that have specified flags will be merged together (default: 0)

+Note that options -L, -P and -E are mutually exclusive.

 SAM tags implemented
 --------------------